 Registration is compulsory for many social service roles so visit our ‘Help with Register parts, fees and qualifications tool' for more information.Access the tool here

 Check the registration status of a social worker or social care worker employed in ScotlandSearch the Register

-Social services that employ SSSC registered staff can use our logo on their website to help promote the benefits of registration to their service and the people who use the service.Find out more here
+Social services that employ SSSC registered staff can use our logo on their website to help promote the benefits of registration to their service and the people who use the service.Find out about promoting registration

-The Codes set out the standards of practice and behaviour expected of social service workers and their employers.
+The Codes of Practice set out the standards of practice and behaviour expected of social service workers and their employers.

 If you've changed your job or role then you may need to apply to be on a different part of the Register.

 Check your existing registration and create a new or additional application online now in MySSSC.